alexander-jiang/kami2-solver/README.md

 ## Notes:

+### 12/08/2019
+Some improvements to the solver algorithm:
+- update the priority queue tiebreaking to choose states with fewer moves left first, and then break ties by LIFO (instead of FIFO, which was how it was originally implemented).
+This keeps expanding the frontier at states that are close to the goal and instead of backtracking to an earlier state.
+- Include heuristic function when checking if the state is a terminal state

+The image parser seems to work consistently well on puzzles without whitespace (i.e. where all tiles are one of the colors in the palette).
+The whitespace/background in puzzles is difficult to parse because it has a pretty significant gradient, making preprocessing less effective, and causing the whitespace/background to sometimes be parsed as one or two colors, depending on which parts of the background are visible.

+The image parser uses K-means to distinguish the colors in the puzzle from each other (for now, the number of colors must be manually fed into the parser, but it could be possible to do edge detection on the color palette at the bottom of the screen), with some pre-processing (bilateral filter to smooth out the paper-like texture within each contiguous region while preserving edges) and post-processing (morphological operations to avoid marking two same-colored regions that touch at a vertex as contiguous and to remove noise from the k-means step).

 ### 10/19/2019
 Using bilateral filter as preprocessing (to smooth out small differences in color from the paper-like texture of the game but leave edges between contiguous regions